Uplift » Why is my Car Accident Settlement Taking So Long?

 Most motor vehicle accident cases are settled before going to trial.

-1. An experienced attorney will have an accurate idea of what your injuries cost, both in terms of medical treatment and damages.
+1. An experienced attorney will have an accurate idea of the cost of your injuries, both in terms of medical treatment and other damages.
 Most attorneys do not require the input of a court to determine a fair value for your case.

-2. Indeed, juries are unpredictable by nature.
-Some jury members might find it tough to remain objective when it comes to a personal injury case like a car accident.
-Sometimes, jury members who have been involved in a car accident might be more sympathetic toward you, but you could find they relate more to the defendant.
+2. Juries are unpredictable by nature.
+Some jurors might find it difficult to remain objective in a personal injury case like a car accident.
+Sometimes, jurors who have been involved in a car accident might be more sympathetic toward you, but you could find they relate more to the defendant.
 Court proceedings are costly, and attorneys will try to achieve an out-of-court settlement rather than relying on the whims of a jury.

-If one of the parties refuses to agree to settle, the case will go to trial.
-The time this takes will vary from case to case.
-Most trials take at least one year to conclude from the date of the accident.
+If one of the parties refuses to settle, the case will go to trial.
+The timeline varies from case to case.
+Most cases that go to trial take at least one year to conclude from the date of the accident.

 Credit Card Icon